daanishshaikhh/RoamRadar/trip-planner-main/README.md

-# Trip Planner
+# RoamRadar

 > ![Image](reference/img/hero.png)

 ### An app for creating quick, easy-to-edit itineraries

-Trip Planner is a product of my own passion for travel prep.
-As soon as I make the decision to travel somewhere, I start a list of things I want to see and do when I arrive.
-This list is based on recommendations I receive from friends, guide books and other sources, like the internet, and it usually ends up in a spreadsheet.
-As the list evolves, I clumsily copy and paste items from one cell to another, in an attempt to organize the content I collected and build some resemblance of an itinerary.
-While I enjoy putting these travel mood boards/schedules together, doing so sucks up a lot of time, and I always felt like should be a better tool to use than a basic spreadsheet.
+RoamRadar is a product of our own passion for travel prep.
+As soon as we make the decision to travel somewhere, we start a list of things we want to see and do when we arrive.
+This list is based on recommendations we receive from friends, guide books and other sources, like the internet, and it usually ends up in a spreadsheet.
+As the list evolves, we clumsily copy and paste items from one cell to another, in an attempt to organize the content we collected and build some resemblance of an itinerary.
+While we enjoy putting these travel mood boards/schedules together, doing so sucks up a lot of time, and we always felt like should be a better tool to use than a basic spreadsheet.

-That's where Trip Planner comes in.
+That's where RoamRadar comes in.
 It's a straight-forward app that allows users to create an account, add trips to it, then fill those trips with all the recommendations they collect.
 The app does more than store information, though.
 It also gives users the ability to group recommendations by day, then easily reorder them, providing users with an instant itinerary.
 As more recommendations, or "segments", are added, users can continue to drag them around, until the optimal itinerary is crafted.

 ---

 ## Technology Used

-Trip Planner is a full-stack app, built primarily using Node, Express.js and Sequelize.
+RoamRadar is a full-stack app, built primarily using Node, Express.js and Sequelize.
 Utilized languages include HTML, CSS, JavaScript, EJS and SQL.

-As a Node/Express app, Trip Planner takes advantage of the node package `express-ejs-layouts` to handle the app's various layouts and controllers.
+As a Node/Express app, RoamRadar takes advantage of the node package `express-ejs-layouts` to handle the app's various layouts and controllers.
 Routes are overseen by two controllers: `auth.js`, which handles user authorization, and `trips.js`, which handles client requests, as well as requests to the database.
 The app consists of three primary pages, or views, which include `index.ejs`, `dashboard.ejs` and `trips.ejs`.
 Interactivty is managed by several scripts: `app.js` handles events and event listeners, `drag-drop.js` provides drag-and-drop functionality and `api.js` configures the Google Places API and initializes its autocomplete feature.

 In addition to the inclusion of the Google Places API, I pulled from the GSAP library ([GreenSock](https://greensock.com/gsap/)) to create the app's drag-and-drop feature.